Pokemondex

 Iron-hands does not evolve.

-Iron-hands is weak to psychic, fairy and ground type moves.
+Iron-hands is weak to ground, psychic and fairy type moves.

 As a Generation IX Paradox Pokémon, Iron Hands represents Game Freak's creative exploration of temporal anomalies and alternate realities within the Pokémon universe.
 The creature's design and concept have captivated the community due to their enigmatic nature—the suggestion that Iron Hands might be a cybernetically enhanced version of an athlete or an alternate-timeline Hariyama has spawned considerable fan discussion and theory-crafting.
 The connection to paranormal magazines and expedition journals creates an intriguing lore framework that bridges the gap between documented Pokémon history and cryptic, unexplained phenomena.
 Iron Hands' prominence in competitive Pokémon has also cemented its status as a fan favorite, with its Quark Drive ability becoming iconic among players who appreciate strategic team building and synergy-focused gameplay.
 The aesthetic appeal of its futuristic sumo wrestler design has resonated particularly well in fan art communities, where artists frequently depict Iron Hands alongside other Paradox Pokémon or in speculative scenarios exploring its mysterious origins.